sapio-lang/sapio/docs/PROGRAM_EMULATION.md

 )
 ```

+The commitment encoding remains version one; the evaluator identity selects
-The version fixes the commitment encoding and the signed transaction view.
+the execution version and signed view.
+The all-zero identity runs an inline
-The all-zero evaluator identity executes the program bytes directly as WASM.
-A nonzero identity commits to the exact registered WASM interpreter bytes;
+WASM-v1 module, and the reserved `00..02` identity runs an inline WASM-v2 module.
+Other identities commit to registered interpreter bytes and their execution
-registration order and executable paths have no role.
-Both paths use the
+version; registration order and executable paths have no role.
+Both forms use
-[same bounded evaluator ABI](WASM_EVALUATORS.md).
+the [versioned bounded evaluator ABI](WASM_EVALUATORS.md).
 The interpreter must reject
 invalid program and parameter encodings.
 Bitcoin still trusts the oracle to
 run the committed implementation before using its signing key.